Shougo/ddu-ui-ff/README.md

-# ddu-ui-std
+# ddu-ui-ff

-Standard UI for ddu.vim
+Fuzzy finder UI for ddu.vim

 This UI is standard fuzzy finder.